-If that’s true (and I’m pretty sure it is), then if we don’t define failure, our only reference point is some sort of victory and life’s just not like that.
-If we don’t define failure, then we deny our humanity and our reality; in the absence of defining failure, improvement on last year might still feel like losing, even though you’re better than you were.
+If that’s true (and I’m pretty sure it is), then if we don’t define failure, our only reference point is some sort of victory.
+But life’s just not like that.
+If we don’t define failure, then we deny our humanity and our reality – so improvement on last year might still feel like losing, even though we’re better than we were.
 That can’t be right.

-Defining failure is the baseline below which you are determined not to fall.
-That’s different from not winning.
+Instead, define failure as the baseline below which you’re determined not to fall.
+That’s very different from not winning.

 Nelson Mandela once said “I never lose.
 I either win or learn.”

-But knowing what failure looks like, embracing that elephant in the room and defining what it is you don’t want to happen, is just as important as defining what you do want to happen.
+And knowing what failure looks like means defining what you don’t want to happen.
+That’s just as important as defining what you do want to happen.
 It’s the full picture.

-Failure, like winning, is available in acceptable or unacceptable flavours.
+Like winning, failure is relative.
+It’s available in acceptable or unacceptable flavours.
 What is acceptable failure to you and your business?
 What’s unacceptable failure?

-If this is shit you don’t know yet, then be prepared to feel like you’ve failed, when the truth is that you might just not have won…yet.
+If you can’t answer that yet, then then expect to feel like you’ve failed, even though the truth is that you just haven’t won…yet.

-Just what could be won, if you define your acceptable failure baseline first?
+How much more could you win if you define acceptable failure first?

-If you’d like to try a different way – a better way – get in touch.Like this?
+If you’re ready to find out, then why not get in touch.Like this?
 Want more?
 Receive performance insights, news, event invites and special offers